ibm-cloud-docs/cephaas/enable-fusion-services.md

 # Enabling Fusion services for a cluster
 {: #enable-fusion-services}

-Enable Fusion services for a cluster so that the cluster can use storage capacity from your Fusion as a Service deployment.
+Enable Fusion services for a cluster so that the cluster's workloads can access block, file, and object storage from your Fusion as a Service deployment.
 {: shortdesc}

-## Before you begin
-{: #enable-fusion-services-prereqs}

 Before you enable Fusion services, make sure that you meet the following requirements: